YevgeniYagudin/Pipelined-MIPS-VHDL/README.md

 ![image](https://github.com/user-attachments/assets/7d0f2442-d8db-4cd2-9a2b-7bf471131b44)

-The design includes a pipelined MIPS architecture.

-Supported instructions are according to the assignment requirements.

-The architecture supports stalls and flushes.

-The top entity includes 5 main sub entities:
+Pipelined MIPS Processor
+This project implements a pipelined MIPS processor written in VHDL, designed for integration on an FPGA.
+The architecture efficiently executes instructions with support for stalls and flushes to handle hazards and maintain correct program behavior.
+The design follows a five-stage pipeline, with each stage handled by a distinct sub-entity:

+1. Ifetch (Instruction Fetch):
+Reads program instructions and data from memory.
-1. Ifetch: Reads the program data, the instruction, and passes it to the next element.
+Passes the instruction to the next pipeline stage.

-2. Idecode: Gets the instruction from Ifetch and reads/writes to registers.

-3. Control: Gets the instruction from Ifetch and enables/disables control signals to all relevant components.
+2. Idecode (Instruction Decode):
+Decodes the instruction fetched by Ifetch.
+Reads/writes data to/from registers as required by the instruction.

+3. Control:
+Enables or disables control signals for all components based on the current instruction.
+Ensures correct operation and hazard handling.

+4. Execute:
-4. Execute: Gets the instruction from Idecode and applies mathematical operations on data given by Idecode registers.
+Performs mathematical or logical operations on data from Idecode registers.

-5. Dmemory: Loads and stores data according to instruction.
+Outputs results for memory access or writes back to registers.

+6. Dmemory (Data Memory):
+Handles load and store operations.
+Manages memory access as specified by the instruction.

+Features
+Pipelined Execution: Five-stage pipeline ensures efficient instruction throughput.
+Hazard Handling: Supports stalls and flushes for resolving data and control hazards.
+Supported Instructions: Implements the instructions specified by assignment requirements.
+FPGA Integration: Designed for synthesis and deployment on FPGA hardware.
+Deliverables
+RTL Code: Fully implemented in VHDL.
+Documentation: Includes design overview, block diagrams, and operational details.
+Tested and verified on ModelSim and QuestaSim.